X

 Image source: iStock

 It really pays to take half an hour the night before, after the kids have gone to bed, to prepare everything you need for the next day.
-I always think that preparation is key and results in a more relaxed morning because you know you already prepared everything to go the night before.
-No whip-cracking needed.
+I always think that preparation is key and results in a more relaxed morning because you know you have already prepared everything to go the night before.
+No whip-cracking is needed.

 1. Have Next Day Clothes Ready

 Plan what you want to wear to work today and have them ironed, hung and ready for you to jump into first thing in the morning.
-Same goes with the kids’ uniforms if you haven’t ironed them earlier in the week.
-Stick to what you’ve decided to wear because you will be wasting time choosing another set, unless you have one already ironed or if there was a disaster like spilling your coffee on your top.
+The same goes for the kids’ uniforms if you haven’t ironed them earlier in the week.

 If your kids have a mind of their own and prefer to pick their own clothes, have them pick out an outfit before they head to bed.